microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroupMember.md

 This example demonstrates how to retrieve group member by ID.

-This command gets a member of a specified Group.

 ### Example 2: Get two group member
 ```powershell
 PS C:\>Get-EntraGroupMember -ObjectId "0a58c57b-a9ae-49a2-824f-8e9cb86d4512" -Top 2